• Skip to primary navigation

 Decorating Your Cookies and Cream Sugar Cookies

 This is a perfect cookie recipe to go with so many different kinds of frosting!
-My favorite frosting for decorating is Royal Icing. you can find my royal icing recipe here or my complete royal icing guide here!
+My favorite frosting for decorating is Royal Icing.
+You can find my royal icing recipe here or my complete royal icing guide!

 You could also frost these with buttercream frosting and top with a few crushed Oreos.
 I don't have a buttercream recipe posted yet, but there are so many great options out there.
 Though I haven't tried it, I suspect a cream cheese frosting would be really darn delicious with these!